Skip to content

 Overall

-Markup lines
+Markup Lines

-Typstyle only formats the code, it does not format the markup lines.
-It will keep the markup lines as is.
-Specifically, if a line contains text(ast::Expr::Text), the whole line will be kept as is.
+Typstyle only formats code and does not alter markup lines.
+These lines are preserved as-is.
+Specifically, if a line contains text (ast::Expr::Text), the entire line will remain unformatted.

-Math mode
+Math Mode

-Multiline raw with single backtick.
+Multiline raw with single backtick

 1